 Behaviorism is mechanized pragmatism.
 Psychoanalysis is emotional pragmatism.
 Here too there is a groundwork of genuine scientific research in a difficult and little explored field.
 Freud's experiments in psychopathology are epoch-making.
 But psychoanalysis takes us from rational experiment to a world which bears an interesting resemblance to William James' "world of pure experience."

 "Consciousness," says Freud, "cannot be the most general characteristic of psychic processes, but merely a special function of them."
-The essence of psychoanalysis, according to Freud, is "that the course of mental processes is automatically regulated by 'the pleasure principle': that is to say we believe that any given process originates in an unpleasant state of tension and thereupon determines for itself such a path that its ultimate issue coincides with a relaxation of this tension; i.e., with avoidance of pain or production of pleasure."
-There is obviously no will in this; tension and the avoidance of pain are automatic; they are nothing more nor less than stimulus and response.
+The essence of psychoanalysis, according to Freud, is "that the course of mental processes is automatically regulated by 'the pleasure principle': that is to say we believe that any given process originates in an unpleasant state of tension and thereupon determines for itself such a path that its ultimate issue coincides with a relaxation of this tension; i.e., with avoidance of pain or production of pleasure."12 There is obviously no will in this; tension and the avoidance of pain are automatic; they are nothing more nor less than stimulus and response.
 However, according to the Freudian theory, pleasure and pain not only strike the consciousness from the outer world, but also from within, from the subconscious in which memory-records are accumulated.
 These memory-traces cover not only the history of the individual, but go back to primitive racial memories, "the savage's dread of incest," ancient taboos and tribal customs.
-"Faulty psychic actions, dreams and wit are products of the unconscious mental activity . . ." says A. A. Brill.
-"The aforementioned psychic formations are therefore nothing but manifestations of the struggle with reality, the constant effort to adjust one's primitive feelings to the demands of civilization." †
+"Faulty psychic actions, dreams and wit are products of the unconscious mental activity..." says A.A.
+Brill.
+"The aforementioned psychic formations are therefore nothing but manifestations of the struggle with reality, the constant effort to adjust one's primitive feelings to the demands of civilization."13

 This gives us the key to psychoanalysis as a system of thought: man's soul (the subconscious) is no longer a manifestation of the absolute idea, or of the life-force; it is a reservoir into which are poured the feelings and sentiments of himself and his ancestors.
-This is a "world of pure experience" which is well-nigh infinite; the unique soul, which sought union with the universe, has now succeeded in swallowing a large part of the universe.

-Sigmund Freud, Beyond the Pleasure Principle, translated by C. J. M. Hubback (London, 1922).
+12 Sigmund Freud, Beyond the Pleasure Principle, translated by C. J. M. Hubback (London, 1922).

-† In his introduction to Sigmund Freud, Totem and Taboo, translation by A. A. Brill (New York, 1931).
+13 In his introduction to Sigmund Freud, Totem and Taboo, translation by A. A. Brill (New York, 1931).